Never Let Go (2024 film): Production

 In August 2020, KC Coughlin and Ryan Grassby's horror script Mother Land was acquired by Shawn Levy's company 21 Laps Entertainment with Lionsgate Films set to distribute.
 In April 2021, Mark Romanek was hired to direct the film.
 In May 2022, it was announced that Romanek left the project and Alexandre Aja was set to direct with Halle Berry joining the cast.
 The following month, Lionsgate sold the international rights to multiple companies during the Cannes Film Festival.
 In April 2023, Percy Daggs IV and Anthony B. Jenkins joined the cast of the film, which had been retitled Never Let Go.
 In May 2024, it was revealed that Matthew Kevin Anderson, Christin Park, and Stephanie Lavigne were added to the cast.
 Principal photography took place in Vancouver, British Columbia from April 17 to June 2, 2023.
 Robin "Rob" Coudert composed the film's score.
+Media Capital Technologies co-financed the film.

 Release

 The world premiere of Never Let Go was held at the Regal Times Square theater in New York City on September 16, 2024.
 It was shown as a gala screening on the opening night of Fantastic Fest on September 19, 2024, and was released theatrically in the United States the next day.